AriFordsham/GHCWiki/continuous-integration-configuration.md

 Note that if a Darwin runner starts failing with mysterious crashes it may be that an operating system upgrade has occurred and XCode must be reinstalled (although we have no idea why)

+### Administering the runners

+Our Darwin Runners are currently hosted by MacStadium.
+They are accessible via SSH and VNC.
+Speak to Carter or Ben for access.
+Note that when using VNC you need to connect with 24-bit colour depth.

 ## Windows configuration